WafflesExploits/Academy/README.md

    Finished</strong>
 </h3>

+# Conclusion
+> There are many things I think I would have done differently if I were to start over, or even just fix.
 ## Room for Improvement
 - Overall design -> The design at the start was more aesthetically pleasant but it evolved to a more efficient one to consume less time.
 - Round buttons -> Was unable to add round buttons on the project without crashing it.